Strengthening Freshwater Protection Through Regional Collaboration

 Earth Day 2026

-Our Planet, Our Power As Namibia continues to lead in conservation, stories of our oceans and coastlines remain largely underrepresented in the media.
-This Earth Day, join a dynamic roundtable of experts across journalism, science communication, policy, and youth advocacy as we explore why marine and coastal issues struggle for visibility and what can be […]
+As Namibia continues to lead in conservation, stories of our oceans and coastlines remain largely underrepresented in the media.
+This Earth Day, join a dynamic roundtable of experts across journalism, science communication, policy, and youth advocacy as we explore why marine and coastal issues struggle for visibility and what can be done to change that.
+This conversation aims to strengthen storytelling, and amplify the voices shaping Namibia’s ocean future.

 Advancing Indigenous and Local Knowledge for Biodiversity Policy and Action